jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-limited access to handheld wonder machines, held the belief that insider incidents outnumbered external ones, or at least felt it was certainly true for the broad range of security incidents.
+limited access to handheld wonder machines, held the belief that insider incidents outnumbered external ones, or at least felt it was “certainly true for the broad range of security incidents.”
 As we look back now, with the benefit
 (?) of 15 years of time\-wasting apps,
 considerably more gray hair and a